alekskimeu/alekskimeu/README.md

 </td>
 </table>

->We lead our lives like water flowing down a hill going more or less in one direction
+>We lead our lives like water flowing down a hill going more or less in one direction <br>
->until we splash into something that forces us to find a new course.
+>until we splash into something that forces us to find a new course. <br>
 >Water never waits.
-It changes shapes and flows around things,
+It changes shapes and flows around things, <br>
->and finds the secret paths no one else has thought about. 🚀
+>and finds the secret paths no one else has thought about. 🚀 <br>
 >~ *Arthur Golden*
 >
 >
 > When cats look at themselves in a mirror they see lions. 🔥 <br>
 > What matters is how you see yourself.
 >
->Whatever you do, don’t let inertia and complacency keep
+>Whatever you do, don’t let inertia and complacency keep <br>
 >you from pushing yourself a little bit every day. 🚀
 >
 >